University of Minnesota Procedure

 Please use the contact section in the governing policy.

-1. Consider the following when determining the appropriate data security classification.
+1. Consider the following when determining the appropriate Data Classification:

 • Are there any laws and regulations governing the data or requiring security controls?